defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Enumerating Port 80

-I additionally added `hackback.htb` to my `/etc/hosts` file.
-After, the first thing I noticed was the IIS 10.0 web server running on port 80.
-Upon browsing to the address in Firefox-ESR, I was greeted by a picture of a donkey...
+At this stage I additionally added `hackback.htb` to my `/etc/hosts` file.
+The first thing I noticed upon browsing to the web page on port 80 (IIS 10.0) was a picture of a donkey...

 <img src="/assets/img/writeups/HTB-HACKBACK/HACKBACK-WP-DONKEY.PNG" class="hackback-img" alt="Hackback - Front Page Donkey">